 - Thirdly, successful branding strengthens customer demand and customer loyalty.

 It should be no surprise, therefore, to find that many firms position branding as a high priority objective in key business strategies.
 Branding objectives are central to the firm's high-level competitive strategy, as well as lower level strategies for marketing, products, pricing, and sales.
 (See the article Business Strategy for more on these strategies).

 Explaining Brand in Context

-This article further defines, explains and illustrates the term brand and in context with related terms and concepts, including the following:
+This article further defines, explains and illustrates brand and branding, in context with related concepts, including the following, emphasizing three themes:

 - Defining brand and branding.

 - Why measure branding success?

 - Who researches brands and branding.?
 Where do they find branding data?

 - Market research: How do marketers measure branding?